 When you get out to the trail, you hop down into the water and walk to your perfect fishing spot.
 Fly fishing is incredibly relaxing.
 Listening to the rush of the water, being outdoors close to nature, and just “being” was really nice.
 If I lived closer, I’d be fly fishing weekly.
 I enjoyed myself so much that I forgot that it was pouring down rain and barely fifty degrees.

 This was the road we fly fished off of.
 How beautiful!
 Everywhere we went in Jackson County was beautiful.
 Fall does it right there.
-We headed back to Tuckaseegee Fly Shop three hours later with zero fish, but with an experience we’d never forget.
+We headed back to Tuckaseegee Fly Shop three hours later with zero fish, but with experience, we’d never forget.

 We hopped into the bookstore next door to the Tuckaseegee Fly shop.
 We couldn’t help ourselves as we walked by the window.
 You know that feeling you get when you’re a kid, and you walk by a candy shop that you just really want to go into?
 That’s how we felt.
 The owner was very helpful.
 He knew exactly what Becca was looking for and had so much knowledge of different authors.
 Becca found several books she had been searching for for a while now.
 I couldn’t stop staring at the owner because he looked just like Josh Groban.
 He probably thought I was a weirdo(well, I kind of am.)
 Oh, and the name of the bookstore is Harry Alter Books!